 Bedugul is also famous for its monkey population, which can be seen roaming around the area.
 Visitors can interact with these playful creatures, but it is important to exercise caution and not feed them as they can become aggressive.
 It is best to just observe them from afar.

-Another area you will see a lot of monkeys roaming the streets are in North Bali around Pulaki.
+Another area you will see a lot of monkeys roaming the streets is in North Bali around Pulaki.

 Opening hours